 The calculations

-The carbon price is based on the average February 2022 settlement price of the European Emission Allowances February in the EEX spot market (90,73 EUR EUR) and on a EUR/USD exchange rate of 1.13.
+The carbon price is based on the average February 2022 settlement price of the European Emission Allowances February in the EEX spot market (90,73 EUR) and on a EUR/USD exchange rate of 1.13.

 Emissions are calculated using The Siglar Carbon Estimator.